Succotash recipe

 Pink lima beans

-The succotash recipes that my father initially made from the pink variety, canned I think, were absolutely ghastly.
+The succotash recipes that my father initially made from the pink variety were absolutely ghastly.

 And then the smuggled-in green American lima bean seeds, enjoyed fresh from the garden together with our own corn; now that was good.

-Oh, one other thing is memorable!
-I was made to sit on the verandah with a large bowl of pods and compelled to open them.
-Now that wasn't fun, but in retrospect, since I love tasty food, it was worth the effort.
-Quality food usually requires some effort.
+Oh one other thing is memorable!
+I was made to sit on the verandah with a bowl of pods and compelled to open them.
+Now that wasn't fun but in retrospect, since I love tasty food it was worth the effort.
+Quality meals usually requires some effort.
 It was only many years later that the good-wife and I devised an easy way to shell large green beans.

 Succotash recipe

-Nevertheless if you need to get a lot of pounds off, even the good starches have to go for a few months; then you go to the edge of what is known as ketosis and your weight will drop very quickly.
+Nevertheless if you need to get a lot of pounds off, even the good starches have to be strictly limited for a few months; then you go to the edge of what is known as ketosis and your weight will drop very quickly.

 Lima bean pods.